 For cat people, there’s KitNipBox, which provides a monthly assortment of cat toys, treats, and other accessories.
 The basic subscription costs $19.99 a month and includes four items; the multi-cat subscription provides six items for $29.99.
 A portion of this monthly fee goes to shelters, rescues, and other charities that help cats in need.

 A relatively new variant of the subscription box is the meal delivery service.
-The best known of these is Blue Apron, which ships a refrigerated box each week containing recipes and all the ingredients you need to make them.
+The two best known of these are HelloFresh and Blue Apron, which ships a refrigerated box each week containing recipes and all the ingredients you need to make them.
 All the ingredients are pre-portioned to cut your prep time, so you can cook a complete meal in about half an hour.

 In addition to meals, there are subscription boxes for specific types of food items.
 For instance, UrthBox delivers healthy snack items each month, along with a few extras like supplements and personal care products.
 Prices range from $20 a month for a six-item mini box to $50 for a large box with 25 to 30 items.
 There are also subscription services for vegan and gluten-free foods, wine, beer, coffee, and even hot sauce.